sp1icer/sp1icer.github.io/_posts/2021-06-05-scriptkiddie.md

 ![Kids doing...something.
 It looks like dancing, I'm not really sure.](/assets/images/scriptkiddie/kid.gif)

-And again - _go read Justin's original work._ I'd be remiss if I didn't mention it one last time, it's _that_ good.
+And again - _go read Justin's advisory on GitHub._ I'd be remiss if I didn't mention it one last time, it's _that_ good.

 ## >> GET IN LOSER, WE'RE DOING HACKING STUFF